How to Look Up an LLC in Hawaii? (Step by Step Guide)

 It's important to note that a federal trademark protects the United States, while a state-level trademark offers protection within that specific state.

 You should check federal and state databases to ensure comprehensive coverage if your business operates primarily in Hawaii.
 This is because entrepreneurship is soaring in the United States.
-As the U.S. Chamber of Commerce reported, business applications have doubled recently, with the year 2022 seeing over 5 million applications filed [1].
+The U.S. Census Bureau recorded 5.2 million new business applications filed in 2024 [1].

 This notable trend suggests a dynamic and vibrant business environment, hence a high possibility of trademark infringement cases.